 I was browsing Tieghan’s recipes on Half Baked Harvest when I saw this recipe for Superfood Chocolate Quinoa Bark.
-I loved her idea of combining some super healthy ingredients with some dark chocolate to make a delicious and yet healthy treat.
+I loved her idea of combining super healthy ingredients with dark chocolate to make a delicious and yet healthy treat.
 Tieghan has some very creative recipes on her site and if you haven’t seen her blog yet you should definitely check it out.
-I adapted her recipe somewhat, deciding to use mainly seeds and made these Mini Chocolate Quinoa Crunch Cups.
+I adapted her recipe, deciding to use mainly seeds in my Mini Chocolate Quinoa Crunch Cups.